krnxguo/thepokedexter.github.io/README.md

 ## Motivation

 As a mostly React and Bootstrap developer, this was a chance for me experiment with Vue.js and Material, and create a demo-able product while I'm at it.
-Using Git to manage this project allows me to keep my resume up to date easily.
+Using Git to manage this project allows me to keep my resume up to date more easily.

 ## Build Setup